curry-packages/html2/docs/Implementation.md

    are identical to the qualified names of the operations defining the form IDs.

-3. If some form IDs are not correct, transform the FlatCurry program (in case of KiCS2, the Typed FlatCurry program) of `m` so that correct form IDs are set in the transformed program.
+3. If some form IDs are not correct, transform the (Typed) FlatCurry program of `m` so that correct form IDs are set in the transformed program.

 After this phase, pre-compile the main module so that all (Typed) FlatCurry files are generated.
 Then copy the transformed